Invasive threat: Smallmouth bass caught near Yellowstone border

 “There is a good chance that smallmouth in the Yellowstone River will eventually be able to pass over Knowles Falls in the Black Canyon,” Koel wrote in an email to his state fisheries counterparts.
 “If that happens we will one day see them at Tower, the Buffalo Ranch, and the Slough Creek campground.

-“This will be the only nonnative fish species in the park capable of preying upon semi-aquatic animals such as snakes or fledgling waterbirds,” he added.
+“This will be the only nonnative fish species in the park capable of preying upon semi-aquatic animals such as snakes or fledgling waterbirds.”

-Parks officials have been working for years to rid Slough Creek of nonnative rainbow trout, installing a fish barrier near the campground.
+Parks officials have worked for years to rid Slough Creek of nonnative rainbow trout, installing a fish barrier near the campground.
 Anglers are required to keep and kill any rainbow or rainbow-cutthroat hybrid they catch in Slough Creek.
 At the head of the Lamar, multiple state and federal agencies cooperated to remove nonnative brook trout from Soda Butte Creek over several years.
-So elimination of nonnative species has generated a lot of attention from park officials over the years.
+Elimination of nonnative species has generated a lot of attention from park officials over the years.

 Low water years, thanks to drought, could make it easier for smallmouth to negotiate Knowles Falls, Koel said.
 “It may not be a barrier to smallmouth bass.
 They’re athletic.”